 The original villain of the PFAS conversation.
 PFOA was used as a manufacturing surfactant in the production of PTFE (Teflon).
 Not as the coating itself — that is PTFE — but as a processing aid.
 It was the chemistry that DuPont was sued over in West Virginia in the early 2000s, and the chemistry phased out of US manufacturing under the EPA Stewardship Program (2010 commitment, 2015 deadline).

 PFOA is no longer made in the US, but it persists in the environment.
-Soil, groundwater, and drinking water sources contaminated decades ago still contain it.
-The 2024 EPA rule sets the maximum contaminant level at 4 parts per trillion — one of the lowest drinking-water thresholds the EPA has ever set for any chemical.
+The 2024 EPA rule sets the maximum contaminant level at 4 parts per trillion.

 PFOS — perfluorooctanesulfonic acid